wxai-space/LightAgent/README.md

 After execution, two files will be generated in the tools directory: get_stock_kline_data.py and get_stock_realtime_data.py.

 ### 4. Tree of Thought (ToT)
-The built-in Tree of Thought module supports complex task decomposition and multi-step reasoning.
+Currently, it is already supported to independently customize the use of the deepseek-r1 model for planning and thinking.The built-in Tree of Thought module supports complex task decomposition and multi-step reasoning.
 Through the Tree of Thought, the agent can better handle complex tasks.

 ```python
 # Enable Tree of Thought